 He believes that journalism should hold the powerful to account and shed light on misunderstood and underserved populations.
 Much of his work has focused on people with disabilities.
 His coverage of systemic civil rights violations by a wealthy public school system against students with disabilities ended in numerous resignations and state legislation to address the flaws exposed.
 His report on toxic PCBs in aging schools for Reveal led two senators to independently call for an investigation into the EPA.
 The documentary on deafness, called “Making Sense,” has been described as the most multimedia project in the 40-plus year history of Connecticut Public.

 The intersection of race, disability, and behavior is also a topic of interest, as are the various forms of cultural expression, and how they're often mischaracterized and misunderstood.

-In addition to education coverage, he's reported on prosecutorial misconduct during a hate crime trial; the aftermath of the Michael Brown shooting-death in Ferguson, MO; a federally-funded pesticide program that put waterways at risk of contamination; the dangers of lightly-regulated use of biosolids on farmland; and he’s reported extensively on the presence of toxic PCBs in the nation’s aging public schools, which led to an investigation and calls for stronger oversight by U.S. senators.
+In addition to education coverage, he's reported on environmental topics, such as human waste and the use of biosolids on farms, and a dangerous publicly-funded pesticide program.
+He's also reported on sexual assault cases; prosecutorial misconduct during a hate crime trial; the aftermath of the Michael Brown shooting-death in Ferguson, Mo.
+Some of these stories have led to congressional investigations and actual legislation at the state level.
 His work has appeared on NPR, Reveal from the Center for Investigative Reporting, and numerous local and regional newspapers.